TUM-Aries-Lab/adaptive-oscillators/README.md

 ## Usage
 ```
-"""Basic usage for our module."""
+"""Basic usage for the adaptive oscillator."""

 def main() -> None:
     """Run a simple demonstration."""